tonymullen/ups-website/src/partials/f15se/hw/hw7-Ethics-credits.html.md

 cacheable: false
 ```

-This assignment was developed by Joel Ross
+This assignment was originally created by Joel Ross